Generalizing GNNs with Tokenized Mixture of Experts: Experiments

-\textbf{Ablation Study.} Figure~\ref{fig:clean_graph_ablation} shows that the full model achieves the best average on clean graphs (80.79\%), and each ablation lowers the average (w/o MoE: 80.01\%, w/o Lip: 79.62\%, w/o VQ: 79.22\%), indicating non-redundant benefits (Appendix~\ref{sec:appendix_experiments}, Table~\ref{tab:clean_ablation}).
+\textbf{Ablation Study.} Figure~\ref{fig:clean_graph_ablation} shows that the full model achieves the best average on clean graphs (80.79\%), and each ablation lowers the average (w/o MoE: 80.01\%, w/o Lip: 79.62\%, w/o VQ: 79.22\%; drops of $0.78$/$1.17$/$1.57$ points, respectively), indicating non-redundant benefits; on FB15K237 with $237$ fine-grained relation classes, VQ's discretization may introduce a task-specific information bottleneck that slightly lowers clean accuracy ($90.26\%$ vs.\ $92.39\%$ w/o VQ), while STEM-GNN remains competitive.
 Among them, MoE yields the most uniform improvements across node/link/graph benchmarks, while VQ and Lipschitz regularization are more task-dependent, with larger gains on higher-heterogeneity or pooled graph settings, consistent with stabilizing the interface and controlling amplification.
 Notably, the full model avoids sharp, dataset-specific regressions seen in some ablations, suggesting that the components complement each other by trading off coverage (MoE) against sensitivity control (VQ+Lip) rather than providing interchangeable capacity.
 This complementarity helps explain why gains are broad across tasks: the same pretrain-then-finetune pipeline remains strong on clean data while retaining headroom for robustness under shifts and perturbations evaluated next.